antjpar/twiboot/README.md

-# twiboot - a TWI / I2C bootloader for AVR MCUs ##
+# twicom - a TWI / I2C bootloader and communications library for AVR MCUs ##
-twiboot is a simple/small bootloader for AVR MCUs written in C. It uses the integrated TWI or USI peripheral of the controller to implement a I2C slave.
+The twicom library is based on the twiboot library and has extended it to allow the twi to be used not just for the boot flashing but also as a i2c communications library that can be used by the avr application to communicate via TWI (i2c)

 It was originally created to update I2C controlled BLMCs (Brushless Motor Controller) without an AVR ISP adapter.

-twiboot acts as a slave device on a TWI/I2C bus and allows reading/writing of the internal flash memory.
+twicom acts as a slave device on a TWI/I2C bus and allows reading/writing of the internal flash memory as well as allowing the application to expose other TWI/I2C endpoints.

-As a compile time option (EEPROM_SUPPORT) twiboot also allows reading/writing of the whole internal EEPROM memory.
+As a compile time option (EEPROM_SUPPORT) twicom also allows reading/writing of the whole internal EEPROM memory.
 The bootloader is not able to update itself (only application flash memory region accessible).

 Currently the following AVR MCUs are supported: